Here’s a really enlightening discussion between Dr. Carl Hart and an acolyte (perhaps now former acolyte) of Andrew Huberman.

 If you don’t know who Huberman is then firstly, lucky you, and secondly you can – should you so wish – get a whiff of his guff and grift in this episode of the Decoding the Gurus podcast – Andrew Huberman: Forest Bathing in Negative Ions.

-Dr. Carl Hart, on the other hand, is a neuroscientist and psychologist.
-He grew up in the Carol City ‘projects’ neighbourhood of Miami Gardens, an area of Miami regarded as one of the most dangerous in the U.S. He’s now the Mamie Phipps Clark Professor of Psychology (in Psychiatry) at Columbia University and the author of two best-selling books: High Price: Drugs, Neuroscience, and Discovering Myself and Drugs Use for Grown-Ups: Chasing Liberty in the Land of Fear.
+Hart, on the other hand, is a neuroscientist and psychologist.
+He grew up in the Carol City neighbourhood of Miami Gardens, an area of Miami regarded as one of the most dangerous in the U.S. He’s now the Mamie Phipps Clark Professor of Psychology (in Psychiatry) at Columbia University and the author of two vitally important books, the newest of them crucial reading for anyone involved with cannabis: Drugs Use for Grown-Ups: Chasing Liberty in the Land of Fear.

 But I recommend watching the video in its entirety.